-This is how to Pronounce the MOST Common English Words correctly and naturally!
+How to Pronounce the MOST Common English Words

 Well hey there I’m Emma from mmmEnglish!
 Today I’ve got twenty of the most common English words to share with you.
 I’m going to show you how to pronounce them correctly but even better how to actually pronounce these words naturally.

 This will help you to understand fast-talking native speakers but also help you to sound more relaxed as you begin to speak English more fluently.

 My main focus today is to give you lots of practice so don’t just watch this lesson okay?
 I want you to practise out loud with me.

 And if you’d like to take everything that you learned from today’s lesson and practise regularly with other people then I really encourage you to check out Lingoda, one of the world’s best online language schools.
 Anyone who watches this channel knows that I’m a huge fan of Lingoda and in case you haven’t already noticed, they have a new look and I like it.